justinnoor/pfhowto/README.md

 We added the `set skip` rule on our loopback device because it does not need to filter traffic.
 We also added a *tag* on our *SSH* rule which will label packets with the string *"SSH"* if they pass this rule.
 Finally, we added a *pass out inet* rule for the *ICMP* messaging protocol, which allows us to use the [ping(8)](https://www.freebsd.org/cgi/man.cgi?query=ping&sektion=8&manpath=freebsd-release-ports) utility for troubleshooting purposes.
 The *inet* option represents the *IPv4* address family.

-ICMP is an often controversial protocol that is fraught with many assumptions.
+*ICMP* is an often controversial protocol that is fraught with many assumptions.
 As long as it is approached with care there is no harm in using it.
 We just want to use [ping(8)](https://www.freebsd.org/cgi/man.cgi?query=ping&sektion=8&manpath=freebsd-release-ports) with a droplet, that's it.
 The [ping(8)](https://www.freebsd.org/cgi/man.cgi?query=ping&sektion=8&manpath=freebsd-release-ports) utility relies on [icmp(4)](https://www.freebsd.org/cgi/man.cgi?query=icmp&sektion=4&apropos=0&manpath=FreeBSD+12.0-RELEASE+and+Ports) *echo messages*.
-Therefore in our *pass out inet* rule we only permit messages of type *echoreq*.
+Therefore in our `pass out inet` rule we only permit messages of type *echoreq*.
 Every other type of message will be blocked in all directions.
 If we need more message types in the future, we can easily add them.
 You may have noticed that [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) allowed us to incorporate these codes directly from the [icmp(4)](https://www.freebsd.org/cgi/man.cgi?query=icmp&sektion=4&apropos=0&manpath=FreeBSD+12.0-RELEASE+and+Ports) protocol.
 Yes it did!
 See `man icmp` for additional codes.

 ## Step 5 - Test the preliminary ruleset

 We have a working ruleset that can provide basic protection and functionality.
 Let's test it before we get too far.
 Rulesets are loaded with the [pfctl](https://www.freebsd.org/cgi/man.cgi?query=pfctl&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) utility, which is a built-in command-line tool.
 [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) rulesets are nothing more than text files, which greatly simplifies the process.
 There are no delicate procedures involved with loading a new ruleset, simply load it and the old one is gone.
-There is rarely ever a need to flush an existing ruleset, and it is generally a bad idea.
+There is rarely ever a need to flush an existing ruleset, and it is generally considered a bad idea.

 Enable [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html):
 ```command